 *Note: Semester students who will apply for Summer Financial Aid should contact Summer Abroad to inquire about enrolling in additional unit(s).

-Summer Internships Abroad will be enforcing the completion of Spanish (SPA) 1 or equivalent before departure.
+Note that beginning/intermediate Spanish skills are required.
+Many supervisors speak English but you may also be working with people who do not speak English.
+Summer Internships Abroad will be enforcing the completion of Spanish (SPA) 3 or equivalent before departure.
+Completion of Spanish 8 is recommended.
 Prerequisites can only be waived by individualized consent of program coordinator—please contact the program coordinator if you wish to discuss this option.
 Failure to complete unwaived prerequisites can result in administrative withdrawal and fees owed accordingly.

-After you have completed the UC Davis Study Abroad online enrollment, the program coordinator will send you the internship placement application from CATIE, our program partner.
-Required supplemental documents include:
+After you have completed the UC Davis Study Abroad online enrollment, the program coordinator will send you the link and instructions for completing the required supplemental documents, which include:

 - One (1) letter of recommendation from a professor, advisor, or employer

-You should start to prepare supplemental documents at the same time you are completing the UC Davis Study Abroad online enrollment, but the resume, letter and CATIE form are not due until after you are enrolled in the program.
-Please note that placements will take place on a rolling basis, and the internship placement process may include a phone discussion and/or Skype interview with a program manager at CATIE.
+Please prepare supplemental documents at the same time you are completing the UC Davis Study Abroad online enrollment, but note the resume, letter and EARTH form are not due until after you are enrolled in the program.

 Resume and Cover Letter Resources